Five Technologies Leading the Way to a Carbon Neutral Future

 5. Anti-pollution Moss Culture: Extracting CO2 Naturally

-Self-sustaining walls, covered with thousands of moss units, able to purify the air and naturally reduce the temperature and moisture of outdoor environments.
+Filters that combine moss units with IoT sensors, able to purify the air and naturally reduce the temperature and moisture of outdoor environments.

 Why Does it Matter?